Abalone is a type of shellfish that has been eaten for centuries in many parts of the world.

 Abalone is a type of seafood that may offer benefits for liver health.

-The liver is a key organ for getting rid of toxins from the body, and abalone has a number of nutrients that can help it do this.
+The liver is a key organ for getting rid of toxins from the body, and abalone has several nutrients that can help it do this.

 One of the key nutrients found in abalone is selenium, a mineral that acts as an antioxidant in the body.